Your Definitive Guide to VPN Protocols

 ClearVPN: A VPN solution with automatic protocol selection

 Unsure as to what VPN service to use?
-You may want to consider ClearVPN — a reliable and user-friendly premium VPN service that automatically switches between multiple VPN protocols based on usage requirements.
+You may want to consider ClearVPN — a reliable and user-friendly Fast VPN service that automatically switches between multiple VPN protocols based on usage requirements.
 This includes IPSec & IKEv2 for fast connections and the tried-and-true OpenVPN protocol.

 With these options, ClearVPN can quickly adapt and leverage the most suitable VPN protocol based on your specific need, whether bypassing geo-restrictions, masking your IP address, using VPN for streaming, etc.